edunzer/dotfiles/README.md

 ## Usage Hints

-- After cloning the repo use the `initialize.sh` file to start and make sure that its executable buy using chmod +x `initialize.sh`.
+- After cloning the repo use the `initialize.sh` file to start.
+Make sure that its executable by using chmod +x `initialize.sh`.
 This file will go through and make all other `.sh` files executable and then run the `setup.sh` file.